What is Skin cancer?

 Skin cancer is caused when the skin cells multiply uncontrollably due to DNA mutations.
 Most of the skin cells are damaged due to the ultraviolet radiations of the sun.
 People with less melanin content in their skin are more prone to skin cancers.

-People with many moles on their skin are also at a higher risk to skin cancer.
+People with many moles on their skin are also at a higher risk of skin cancer.

 It is also caused due to genetic factors.